There's a gap in support for 'system doers'. We've created our programs to fill it.

 With an emergent strategy, there isn’t one specific problem you need help with, there’s an amorphous blob of them and it’s really hard to find people who can help.
 You can read more about some of the unique challenges we see with systems leadership in Rachel's recent blog The Challenge of Systems Leadership.

-We have designed the The Systems Sanctuary to be the support system we wish we’d had when we were in the thick of it.
-It is focused on learning by doing with peers and will leave you with a systems change network you can lean on.
+We have designed the The Systems Sanctuary to be the support system we wish we’d had when we were leading systems change programs.
+We focus on learning by doing with peers and building systems change networks that support the field of practice to flourish.

 Why peer-to-peer learning?